 Although they are no longer with us, LRBT’s founders would have been proud to see that the work they started not only continues but reaches new heights.

-38 million patients treated in over 30 years
+Over 40 million patients treated in more than 30 years

 Provide funds for hospitals, doctors & nurses and eyecare equipment

 Raise awareness within the British & British-Pakistani communities